Information for referees

 Referees are cautioned against using any inappropriate judgment of an application based on such factors and are asked to constantly guard against the possibility of implicit bias influencing their assessment or the review of the application by the selection committee.

-The Tri-Agencies are actively engaged in promoting equity and diversity, as well as in decreasing unconscious (or implicit) bias in their review processes.
+The agencies are actively engaged in promoting equity and diversity, as well as in decreasing unconscious (or implicit) bias in their review processes.
 You must review the Equity, Diversity and Inclusion page before beginning the review of an application.